linhnguyen1402/Tip_calculation_iOS_Prework/README.md

 - changing tip percentage amount of three segments in UISegmentedControl
 ## Video Walkthrough

-> HINT: You can put a `walkthrough.gif` file in your project folder, add to git, and use the following syntax to embed it:

 ![walkthrough.gif](walkthrough.gif)

-> You can also upload your image to imgur.com and embed the link here.

 Here's a walkthrough of implemented user stories: